openstack/openstack-ansible/doc/source/developer-docs/additional-roles.rst

       modifications being sure that group labels in ``env.d`` and ``conf.d`` files are consistent.

 #.
-Generate secrets, if any, `as described in the Install Guide`_.
-You can
+Generate secrets, if any, as described in the `Deployment Guide <http://docs.openstack.org/project-deploy-guide/openstack-ansible/newton/configure.html#configuring-service-credentials>`_.
-   append your keys to an existing ``user_secrets.yml`` file or add a new file to the ``openstack_deploy`` directory to contain them.
+   You can append your keys to an existing ``user_secrets.yml`` file or add a new file to the ``openstack_deploy`` directory to contain them.
 Provide overrides for any other variables you will need at this time as well, either in ``user_variables.yml`` or another file.
 This is explained in more depth under `Extending OpenStack-Ansible`_.
 #.
 If your service is installed from source or relies on python packages which
    need to be installed from source, specify a repository for the source